Brice at his baptism/imago dei

 Last week I drove from Denver to Durango.
 I crossed the expansive San Luis Valley (where I lived for ten years).
 And from Durango I could almost see into northwest New Mexico where I lived and worked on the Navajo reservation a long time ago.
 There’s no doubt about it, we are surrounded by a magnificent natural landscape in the Rocky Mountain Synod.
 One might guess that we live in a constant state of wonder and amazement.
 However, when it comes to our mental health, there are some troubling patterns.
 In a 2007 report, Mental Health America compared depression levels and suicide rates in all 50 states and the District of Columbia.
 The report, "Ranking the States: An Analysis of Depression Across the States" assessed the following measures: (1) the percentage adults who experienced a major depressive episode in the past year, (2) the percentage of adolescents who experienced a major depressive episode in the past year, (3) the percentage of adults who experienced serious psychological distress, and (4) the average number of days in the past 30 days in which the population reported that their mental health was not good.
 The report also looked at suicide rates.
 Of the states in the Rocky Mountain Synod region, Texas was the 10th healthiest state with respect to depression, Colorado ranked 34th, New Mexico ranked 36th, Wyoming ranked 42nd, and Utah ranked last at 51st.
 The following factors were significantly associated with better depression status and lower suicide rates:

-Mental health resources – The more mental health professionals per capita, the lower the suicide rate.
+health professionals per capita, the lower the suicide rate.

-Mental health treatment utilization - The higher the number of antidepressant prescriptions per capita in the state, the lower the suicide rate.
+higher the number of antidepressant prescriptions per capita in the state, the

-Socioeconomic characteristics - The more educated the population and the greater the percentage with health insurance, the better the state's depression status and the lower the suicide rate.
+educated the population and the greater the percentage with health insurance, the

 So, what does this have to do with faith?
 Well, it has a lot to do with caring for the neighbor!